szabgab/rust.org.il/pages/companies.md

     * [Hosted Rust Meetup on 2025.09.17](/events/2025-09-17-in-person)
     * Job post: [Software Engineer (Rust) – Endpoint](https://www.linkedin.com/jobs/view/4160534145/)

+1. We are developing a next-generation endpoint agent in Rust as part of our Data Loss Prevention (DLP) solution, ensuring secure and efficient protection directly on user devices.
+2. By leveraging Rust’s safety and performance, we’re building core endpoint capabilities that detect, monitor, and prevent data exfiltration at scale.

 ## TODO

 * If the companies have open source projects in Rust, link to them.